 I love tips and advice on saving money that comes straight from the horse’s mouth.
 Whether it be from an employee of a company, or someone with intimate knowledge of the inner-workings, you can often score some very useful info that will save you money.
 So when I discovered an article published on MentalFloss.com written by Jacob Tomsky, a current front desk hotel employee, with over 10 years experience, my interest was piqued.
 He didn’t disappoint as he spilled the beans on some cool insider hotel knowledge that will save you money and get you free upgrades.
 Here are a few of my favorites…

-The Single Best Way to Get a Free Room-Upgrade
+1. The Best Way to Get a Free Room-Upgrade

 Along with free room upgrades, you stand a great chance of scoring things like “late checkout, free movies, free minibar, room service amenities, and more.”